 Overall, we’re totally impressed with how solid the Z Grills ZPG-450A is!
 It’s a true set and forget smoker that doesn’t feel like you’ve gone budget.
 And, there’s a generous 3 year warranty for peace of mind too.

-Stats for the Z Grills ZPG-450A Pellet Smoker
+Specs for the Z Grills ZPG-450A Pellet Smoker